-The total Anime Market Size is worth around 2.4 trillion yen, which is more than twenty-one billion USD dollars but according to the latest report, the industry shrank for the first time in 10 years.
+As of March 2022, the total market size of the anime industry is worth around 2.4 trillion yen, which is more than 21 billion USD.
+However, according to the latest report, the industry also shrank for the first time in 10 years.

 ⚡Click on the image to watch the video⚡: